Advancements in remote healthcare imaging drives global mhealth growth according to a new report from Strategy Analytics M2M Strategies service.

 With the market for mobile health apps expected to reach $27B by 2017, mhealth apps are quickly evolving to take advantage of new image support capabilities in mobile networks and devices.
 According to a new report from Strategy Analytics M2M Strategies service, “Remote Healthcare Imaging Has Growth Potential in Both Developed and Developing Markets,” remote healthcare imaging, availability of smartphones, and faster networks are key forces in driving the global mobile health market.

 These applications range from mHealth image-based applications to remote interpretation of blood samples taken in a remote jungle clinic to sending fetal sonograms to the smartphones of friends and relatives.
+Indeed, building M2M applications will revolutionize how mobile healthcare is utilized in the future.

 “Smartphones and tablets have improved so much as image capture and display devices that they permit remote diagnosis with accuracy rates that approach in-person examination,”